River Evenlode

 The River Evenlode is a tributary of the Thames in Oxfordshire.
 It rises near Moreton-in-Marsh, Gloucestershire, in the Cotswold Hills and flows south-east to the Thames, its valley providing the route of the southern part of the Cotswold Line.
 The river flows for 45 mi from source to the River Thames.

 The name Evenlode is modern; until the late 1890s the river was called the River Blade, hence the name of Bladon, even though strictly Bladon is on the River Glyme, a tributary; the Ordnance Survey map of 1884 already uses the name Evenlode.

 The River Evenlode passes through Evenlode, Bledington, Shipton-under-Wychwood, Ascott-under-Wychwood and Charlbury.
 The river joins the Thames approximately 1 mi down river from Cassington on the reach above King's Lock, 3 mi north-west of Oxford.
 Between Cassington and Eynsham, the Cassington Canal is fed by the river and joins the Thames 1/3 mi upstream of the Evenlode.

-The river is largely privately owned, used for fishing and other leisure activities.
-The Environment Agency has undertaken restoration work, as of 2008, to recover from the effects of excessive dredging.
-Powered craft are not allowed on the river.
+The river is largely privately owned and used for fishing and other leisure activities.
+Powered craft are not allowed.
+The Environment Agency has undertaken restoration work, as of 2008, to reverse the effects of excessive dredging.
 Hilaire Belloc commemorated the river in some of his poetry.